-The $140m expansion will enable Seqirus to meet the growing requirements of its cell-based quadrivalent influenza vaccine (QIVc).
+The $140m expansion will allow Seqirus to meet the growing requirements of its cell-based quadrivalent influenza vaccine (QIVc).
 It will also bolster the company’s formulation capacity, as well as fill and finish manufacturing capacity of cell-based and adjuvanted influenza vaccines.

-The business park is located 22 miles (35.4km) away from the Raleigh-Durham International Airport and is designated as a foreign trade zone.
+The business park is located 22 miles (35.4km) from the Raleigh-Durham International Airport and is designated as a foreign trade zone.
 It offers companies between five and 50 acres of land ready for development.

 The expansion will increase the manufacturing facility’s size to more than 475,000ft².
 The facility is designed to produce up to 200 million influenza vaccine doses within six months of a declared epidemic.

-The Holly Springs manufacturing plant is a highly automated purpose-built state-of-the-art facility developed with the US Department of Health and Human Services’ Biomedical Advanced Research and Development Authority (BARDA) to fight epidemic influenza risks.
+The Holly Springs manufacturing plant is a highly automated purpose-built state-of-the-art facility developed in partnership with the US Department of Health and Human Services’ Biomedical Advanced Research and Development Authority (BARDA) to fight epidemic influenza risks.

-Flucelvax® Quadrivalent helps protect against influenza in people aged four years and older.
-The facility can produce approximately 20 million doses of the Flucelvax® Quadrivalent flu vaccine every season.
+Flucelvax Quadrivalent helps protect against influenza in people aged four years and older.
+The facility can produce approximately 20 million doses of the Flucelvax Quadrivalent flu vaccine every season.

-Seqirus is a subsidiary of CSL, formed following the acquisition of Novartis’ influenza vaccine unit in February 2016 and integrated with bioCSL, the vaccines division of CSL.
+Seqirus is a subsidiary of CSL, formed following the acquisition of Novartis’ influenza vaccine unit in February 2016 and integrated with CSL’s vaccines division, bioCSL.

 The company operates production facilities in the US, UK and Australia.
 It manufactures influenza vaccines using both egg-based and cell-based technologies.